 Herceg Novi History

 The history of Herceg Novi dates to the year 1382.
-Originating as a fishing village, Stefan Tvrtko I Kotromanic – the first King of Bosnia, built a fortress in Herceg Novi.
+Originating as a fishing village, Stefan Tvrtko I Kotromanic – the first King of Bosnia – built a fortress in Herceg Novi.
 The city went on to thrive in the salt trade and became an important port.

 Planning a Trip to Herceg Novi, Montenegro

 We are highlighting the best Herceg Novi things to do to help fellow travelers plan their visit.
-That said, there is a lot more to planning a Herceg Novi trip than making an itinerary.
+That said, there is more to planning a Herceg Novi trip than making an itinerary.
+Therefore, we also share tips on what to eat, where to stay and how to get there.

-29 Things To Do in Herceg Novi, Montenegro
+28 Things To Do in Herceg Novi, Montenegro

 #1 Discover Herceg Novi Old Town

 Discovering the small Old Town tops our list of Herceg Novi things to do.
-Stari Grad Herceg Novi is comprised of just a few pedestrian-only streets sandwiched between two fortresses, one at the top of the Old Town and the other just above the sea.
+The area is comprised of just a few pedestrian-only streets sandwiched between two fortresses.
+The steep, narrow, twisting lanes in Old Town Herceg Novi pass by colorful houses, vibrant flora and pretty squares.

 #2 See the Sea Fortress

-One of the best Herceg Novi attractions, the Forte Mare Fortress is impressive…and impossible to miss!
-The 14th century stone Mare Fortress sits right on the shoreline of Herceg Novi Bay atop a rocky outcrop.
+One of the best Herceg Novi attractions, the Forte Mare is impressive…and impossible to miss!
+The 14th century stone fortress sits right on the shoreline of Herceg Novi Bay atop a rocky outcrop.
+The magnificent and mighty fortifications provide stunning views of the coastline and the Bay of Kotor.

 #3 Snap a Photo Under the Herceg Novi Clock Tower